y4hy/dev-env/README.md

 A personal development environment bootstrap and dotfiles repository.

 This project helps set up a consistent developer workstation by installing tools, configuring editors and shells, and applying GPU-related settings when needed.
-It also includes personal configuration files (dotfiles), likely including Neovim configuration written in Lua.
+It also includes personal configuration files (dotfiles), likely including Neovim configuration.

 ## Quick start